Published on: 13 January 2018 | Last updated: 21 August 2019

 Trains and buses

 There is no train service between Toblach, Cortina and Calalzo di Cadore.
 There is however the Bike Express service that runs between Innichen, Toblach and Cortina operated by Cortina Express.
-You can download the timetable from their website: Cortina Bike Express timetable .
-The timetable is dated 2013 but the service was still running to the same timetable in 2017.
-They sent me the 2017 timetable and you can download it from this site: Cortina Bike Express 2017 timetable .
+The service runs between July 1 and September 8 (checked August 2019).
+The buses run every couple of hours and the trip takes a little under 45 minutes.
+You can check the times on the bus company's website.
 Note also that you have to book in advance, and you can only load bikes at certain stops (eg at Toblach train station and not at the bus station).

-Until recently you couldn't take bikes on the trains to and from the train station at Calalzo di Cadore and you had to ride to the station at Ponte nelle Alpi.
-You can now take bikes on these services — but note that some trains are replaced by buses, so be sure to check the timetable.
+You can now take bikes on the trains from Calalzo di Cadore — but note that some trains are replaced by buses, so be sure to check the timetable.

-If you are travelling south to Venezia you will normally need to change at Ponte nelle Alpi, but note that on Saturdays and holidays there are direct trains to and from Venezia, and to/from Padova and Vicenza.
+If you are travelling south to Venezia you will normally need to change at Ponte nelle Alpi, but note that on weekends and holidays in summer there are direct trains to and from Venezia.
+In autumn this is replaced by a direct train to/from Padova and Vicenza which runs on Sundays and holidays.
 For both services you must reserve the place for your bike, but you can buy tickets, and make reservations, up to five minutes before departure.

 - ciclabiledolomiti.com is the official site for the Ciclabile delle Dolomiti/Lunga Via delle Dolomiti